Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Discussion

-Beyond UID, we also found support for other accounts of \textit{that}-mentioning.
-First, lower-frequency matrix verbs and CC onsets were associated with more \textit{that}-mentioning, consistent with availability-based accounts.
-We also found syntactic priming: speakers were more likely to include \textit{that} if the previous CC did.
-Evidence for dependency locality was mixed—longer CC remainders increased \textit{that}-mentioning, but greater distance between the matrix verb and CC onset, as well as longer CC subjects, showed the opposite pattern.
+Beyond UID, we also find support for other accounts of \textit{that}-mentioning.
+First, lower-frequency matrix verbs and CC onsets are associated with more \textit{that}-mentioning, consistent with availability-based accounts.
+We also find syntactic priming: speakers are more likely to include \textit{that} if the previous CC did.
+Evidence for dependency locality is mixed—longer CC remainders increase \textit{that}-mentioning, but greater distance between the matrix verb and CC onset, as well as longer CC subjects, showed the opposite pattern.
 This may be due to parsing errors or shifting usage patterns.
-Effects of speaker commitement were also observed, with higher levels of speaker commitment leading to less overt \textit{that}.
-Finally, we observed similarity avoidance (reduced \textit{that}-use in potential \textit{that}-\textit{that} sequences) and disfluency effects (filled words and repetitions increased \textit{that}-mentioning).
+Effects of speaker commitment are also observed, with higher levels of speaker commitment leading to less overt \textit{that}.
+Finally, we observe similarity avoidance (reduced \textit{that}-use in potential \textit{that}-\textit{that} sequences) and disfluency effects (filled words and repetitions increased \textit{that}-mentioning).

 Our findings also shed light on the structural sensitivity of GPT-2, particularly its contextual word embeddings.
-Embeddings of the matrix verb—derived solely from pre-CC context—were predictive of upcoming syntactic structure, suggesting that GPT-2 captures fine-grained structural cues.
+Embeddings of the matrix verb—derived solely from pre-CC context are predictive of upcoming syntactic structure, suggesting that GPT-2 embeddings captures fine-grained structural cues.
+This may explain the success of GPT-2 and other autoregressive neural language models in downstream tasks that require syntactic knowledge.
 This approach offers a promising avenue for future work to leverage contextual embeddings for modeling syntactic prediction more broadly.